Ecommerce Glossary

 ISO is one of the main contributors to noise.
 The higher the ISO value, the more likely there is to be noise in photography.
 This is because increasing the sensitivity of the sensor involves an amplification of the electrical signal, which also leads to an amplification of noise.

-Porównanie szumów przy różnym ISO.
+Noise in photography - Porównanie szumów przy różnym ISO.
 Szumy na zdjęciu.

 Comparison of noise in photography at different ISOs.